Tips for the Prospective Renter

 • Ask around.
 If a friend lives in a place they like or deals with a landlord they like, there may be units available even if they aren’t advertised.

-• Get the name of a possible landlord and run it through WI Circuit Court Access (http://wcca.wicourts.gov/) to see if he/she has a clean record.
+• Get the name of a possible landlord and run it through Wisconsin Circuit Court Access (wcca.wicourts.gov) to see if they have a clean record.

 • Never sign a lease without seeing the apartment – especially in complexes where “all the apartments are the same” and they keep a clean one on hand to show people like you.